 “Sit,” he says.
-“Just tell me, do I need to commit murder to secure my place in an easier hell than the one I’m expecting?”
+“Just tell me, do I need to start kicking puppies to secure my place in an easier hell than the one I’m expecting?”

 “And you can do that?
 Get me back in Mabel’s good graces?
 We had fifty-five good years together.
 I’d hate to ruin things now.”